R.P.N., Dip. IGC, Cert. B. Ther., MIAHIP.

 Phone: 086 3895251

-Fergus has a Graduate Diploma in Humanistic and Integrative Psychotherapy from the University of Limerick and a Diploma in same from the Flatstone Institute in Cork.
-He is accredited with the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP).
-Fergus works as a Personal Development trainer in Limerick and Kerry with the Social Health and Education Project (SHEP) and is a Trainer on the Diploma in Psychotherapy course with the Flatstone Institute in Cork.
+Fergus has a Masters degree in Humanistic and Integrative Psychotherapy.
+He is accredited with the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP) as a psychotherapist and as a supervisor.
+Fergus works as a Personal Development trainer in Limerick and Kerry with the Social Health and Education Project (SHEP) and is a Trainer on the four-year Diploma in Psychotherapy course with the Flatstone Institute in Cork.

 B Tech.
 Ed., Dip IGC., MIAHIP